TengizSanadze/Lab-for-3160/README.md

 # Lab

+I am sorry , I could not find how to create folder to seperate all files, thats why I have them together.
+SCRSHT- screenshots are the proves that codes work.

 CsvFetch

 Created class, read the input from csv file, data had a whole line, I used split method to split data  ,